percona/pmm-doc/docs/quickstart/index.md

     1. [Set up an HAproxy instance](https://www.haproxy.com/blog/haproxy-exposes-a-prometheus-metrics-endpoint).
     2. Add the instance to PMM (default address is <http://localhost:8404/metrics>), and use the `haproxy` alias to enable HAProxy metrics monitoring.
-    2. To optimize server-side resources, install PMM Client via Package Manager on the database node:
+    3. To optimize server-side resources, install PMM Client via Package Manager on the database node:
         { .power-number}

         === "Debian-based"
+            Install the following with `root` permission:

             1. Install [percona-release](https://docs.percona.com/percona-software-repositories/installing.html) tool.
 If this is already installed, [update percona-release](https://docs.percona.com/percona-software-repositories/updating.html) to the latest version:

                 ```sh